Software Integrations: How to Integrate Software Online

 🟢 Uniform Data Access Integration (UDAI)

-In this data integration method, the data is presented in a consistent format to facilitate processing while maintaining the original data source.
+In uniform data access integration method, the data is presented in a consistent format to facilitate processing while maintaining the original data source.

 🟢 Common Storage Integration